 When Not to Use Luxury Vinyl

-Its durability and water resistance makes it a great material for kitchens, bathrooms, laundry rooms, and rental properties, but we don’t always choose luxury vinyl for our properties.
+Its durability and water resistance makes it a great material to increase value in rental properties, kitchens, bathrooms, and laundry rooms, but we don’t always choose luxury vinyl for our properties.
 While the material is durable and stands up to water well, it’s softer than hardwood and tile.
 Because of this, tile and hardwood floors are sometimes worth the investment in higher-end homes.